wiizzl/nixos-dotfiles/README.md

 ```

 > [!IMPORTANT]
 > Replace "x86_64-linux" with your system architecture.
-Make sure it is supported first !
+Make sure it is supported first!

 ### 2. Edit the configuration based on your needs